-This policy document describes the school's approach to attendance and promoting regular attendance and punctuality for all pupils.
-This policy is intended as guidance for parents and carers of our school pupils, all staff including non-teaching staff and governors.
+This policy document describes the school's approach to attendance, including promoting regular attendance and punctuality for all pupils.
+This policy is intended as guidance for parents and carers of our school pupils, all staff including non-teaching staff, and governors.

 The foundation of good attendance is a strong partnership between the school, parents and the child.
-The Home School Agreement will contain details of how we will work with parents and families and our expectations of what parents need to do to ensure their child achieves good attendance.